runner16/predictinghealthcost/README.md

 # Data Science Project: Predicting Medical Costs

-The goal for this project was to predict medical cost based on the datasets provided to me.
+The goal for this project was to predict medical costs based on several datasets listed below.
 The following datasets were used:

 -train_better_health.csv - This dataset contains demographic, activity-based, and condition data for ~57k members (patients).
 It is also includes a field called Medical_Cost which is used as the target variable in the model.